 REQUIREMENTS TO INSTALL GOOGLE VOICE

 We’ll assume you already have a Gmail account, which means that the first thing you will need is a Google Voice account.
-Using your Google account, go to the Google Voice homepage and sign up.
-Google Voice allows you to select a single phone number that friends, colleagues, or family members can contact you on.
-If you have several phone numbers, this single Google Voice number will ring all of them at the same time.
+Go to the Google Voice homepage and sign up using your Google account.
+Google Voice allows you to select a single phone number on which friends, colleagues, or family members can contact you.
+If you have several phone numbers, this single Google Voice number will ring them simultaneously.
 This enables you to answer your incoming calls using the most convenient device.

 The next step is to buy a dedicated headset with an inbuilt microphone if you wish to make regular calls using your PC and safeguard your privacy.
 Everyone knows how unreliable a built-in microphone can be.